Plants and Their Environment

 The structure and appearance of plants' flowers, leaves, fruit and seed play a large part in how we think of them and also provide useful information about their classification.
 For example, the flowers of a daisy indicate a probable relationship with other plants that have similar flowers.
 The majority of grasses are easily recognized by their long leaf blades.

 More than 500,000 different kinds of plants and plantlike organisms exist in the world.
 Of these, the flowering plants classified as angiosperms are the most abundant and familiar to us.
-Gymnosperms are the other main group of flowering plants.
+Gymnosperms are the other main group of seed-bearing plants.
 There are also more primitive plants such as mosses and ferns that reproduce by spores.

 Angiosperms have seeds encased in closed ovaries that become plants' familiar fruits, pods, grains or capsules.
 They represent virtually all crop plants and those we think of as flowers.